Nur Jahan: Family advancements and consolidating power

-After Sher Afgan's death, Nur Jahan's family was again found in a less than honourable or desired position.
-Her father was at that time, a diwan to an Amir-ul-Umra, decidedly not a very high post.
+After Sher Afgan's death, Nur Jahan's family was again in a low position.
+Her father was at that time, a diwan to an Amir-ul-Umra, not a very high post.
 In addition, both her father and one of her brothers were surrounded by scandal as the former was accused of embezzlement and the latter of treason.
 Her fortunes took a turn for the better when she married Jahangir.
 The Mughal state gave absolute power to the emperor, and those who exercised influence over the emperor gained immense influence and prestige.
 Nur Jahan was able to convince her husband to pardon her father and appoint him Prime Minister.
 To consolidate her position and power within the Empire, Nur Jahan placed various members of her family in high positions throughout the court and administrative offices.
 Her brother Asaf Khan was appointed grand Wazir (minister) to Jahangir.

 Furthermore, to ensure her continued connections to the throne and the influence which she could obtain from it, Nur Jahan arranged for her daughter Ladli to marry Jahangir's youngest son, Shahryar.
 This wedding ensured that one way or another, the influence of Nur Jahan's family would extend over the Mughal Empire for at least another generation.